SalomePlatform/shaper/src/BuildPlugin/doc/solidFeature.rst

 .. centered::
   Create a solid

-Select one or several faces in viewer.
-Selected faces have to define a closed volume
+Select one or several faces in the viewer.
+The selected faces have to define a closed volume.

-**Apply** button creates solid.
+**Apply** button creates a solid.

-**Cancel** button cancels operation.
+**Cancel** button cancels the operation.

 **TUI Command**:  *model.addSolid(Part_doc, Shapes)*